IsaacScript/isaacscript/packages/docs/docs/main/refactoring-mod.md

 As your mod grows larger and larger, you will want to stay organized.
 Splitting up your mod into different files is easy with TypeScript by using `import` and `export`.
 There are many ways to structure a big mod, so think about a hierarchy that makes sense for you.

-Let's say that in our example mod, we want to add a few more custom items, so that the mod becomes an item pack.
+Let's build on the previous [Green Candle example mod](example-mod.md).
+Imagine that we want to add a few more custom items, so that the mod becomes an item pack.
 Before we continue to clutter our "main.ts" file, let's refactor our code to keep things clean.

 <br />